wandyezj/Random/writings/thoughts/api_design_accessibility_principles.md

 [Macvean, Andrew, Martin Maly, and John Daughtry.
 "API design reviews at scale."
 Proceedings of the 2016 CHI Conference Extended Abstracts on Human Factors in Computing Systems.
 ACM, 2016.][API Design Reviews at Scale]

+* Peer reviews are more efficient that usability tests, however usability tests are much more effective.
+* Consolidate knowledge of API design and patterns into the review team

+> Samples of end user source code is essential, as it allows reviewers to see in pracice how the API is used

+> key in any review process is consistency in advice and guidance

+* when one reviewer identifies a usability issue it is centrally documented so design teams can avoid the same pitfall and other reviewers can offer the same advice.

 ### How to write a technical paper